onecommons/rhizome/rx4rdf/README.txt

   * Deleting a page doesn't delete its file or remove its contents from the index.
     Note that this can be a security concern, because those files will be still accessible.
-  * When searching, the RxML and Edit views only support queries that evaluate to a resource list (as opposed to a list of statement predicates, for example).

   Feedback
   --------